 What can’t you take off the beach?

-While you can take seaglass, marbles, seapottery, driftwood etc., there are some things you absolutely cannot take off the beach, and that is pebbles and sand.
+While you can take seaglass, marbles, seapottery, driftwood, etc., there are some things you absolutely cannot take off the beach, and those are pebbles and sand.
 It is illegal to take both pebbles and sand off the beach because these things form part of the sea defences.
-Ahh, “but we only took one pebble” ok, so you only took one pebble; what if everyone took just one pebble?
-That’s one less pebble to form the sea defences.
+Ahh, “but we only took one pebble.”
+OK, so you only took one pebble; what if everyone took just one pebble?
+That’s one fewer pebble to form the sea defences.
 If it belongs on the beach, you cannot take it; if it’s any of the man-made items, you are free to take them.

 Like beachcombing, some people metal detect as a hobby.
 You might think metal detecting is carried out on land in fields, but there are plenty of detectorists who like to do it on the beach.
-You might have seen one yourself metal detecting while you were at the beach, headphones on head down and swinging away.
+You might have seen one yourself while you were at the beach, headphones on, head down and swinging away.
 People think metal detecting is quite nerdy, which can lead to some negative public interaction.
 Which, in my opinion, is completely unfair because they don’t actively seek out people to criticise them about their hobbies, so they ought to be allowed to pursue them in peace.
 Metal detecting is simpler on the beach than it is on land.
 Since every piece of land is privately owned, you must first obtain permission before detecting any of it.
 It can be challenging to find land due to farmers’ frequent refusal to give consent.

 People think metal detecting is quite nerdy.
 Some detectorists attract some negative interaction from the public because of it, which I think is totally unfair as they don’t seek out others to give them grief about their hobby; they should be able to do theirs in peace.
 Beach metal detecting is more straightforward than land detecting, the land is owned by someone, and permission needs to be sought before you can detect it; farmers are reluctant to give consent, so it can be pretty difficult to detect on land for that reason.